Hip and Knee Pain

 You may also be given exercises designed to strengthen your lower back muscles, abdominal muscles, or pelvic muscles.
 Colletively, these groups of muscles are known as your “core.”
 Core exercises are aimed at improving your posture and equalizing the weight load on both sides of your body.
 Additional specialized treatments may also be added as our therapists deem fit, such as mobilizations to improve joint movement or other soft tissue treatments like massage therapy that relieve pain and promote the healing of damaged hip and/or knee tissues.

-The treatment sessions at ReQuest Physical Therapy can help to greatly reduce your hip and knee pain.
+Your treatment sessions can help to greatly reduce your hip and knee pain.
 In many cases, treatment can relieve your pain altogether, sparing you the need for potentially harmful medication or surgical intervention.

 Get moving again today!

-Contact ReQuest Physical Therapy today to speak with one of our dedicated patient care coordinators to get scheduled for a physical therapy evaluation.
+Click here if you are ready to schedule your physical therapy evaluation or contact us today to discuss your specific questions with one of our patient care coordinators.
 It is time to take a stand against your hip and knee pain – get started on the path toward long-lasting pain relief today!
 Your hips and knees will be glad you did!